-Sistema Zacatón is area with incredible characteristics unparalleled in the world.
-In total this area contains some 20 unusual features – sinkholes, caves, springs created by deep groundwater heated by volcanic processes.
+Sistema Zacatón is an area with incredible characteristics unparalleled in the world.
+In total, this area contains some 20 unusual features – sinkholes, caves, springs created by deep groundwater heated by volcanic processes.
 Karstification processes here continue today as well – acidic groundwater continues to strip away the limestone and deposits it in unusual travertine formations.

 Sinkhole with a double bottom